entelecheia/eKoNLPy/README.md

 >
 > eKoNLPy is built on the [fugashi](https://github.com/polm/fugashi) and [mecab-ko-dic](https://github.com/LuminosoInsight/mecab-ko-dic) libraries.
 For more information on using the `Mecab` tagger, please refer to the [fugashi documentation](https://github.com/polm/fugashi).
 As eKoNLPy no longer relies on the [KoNLPy](https://konlpy.org) library, Java is not required for its use.
 This makes eKoNLPy compatible with Windows, Linux, and Mac OS, without the need for Java installation.
 You can also use eKoNLPy on Google Colab.

 If you wish to tokenize general Korean text with eKoNLPy, you do not need to install the `KoNLPy` library.
-Instead, utilize `ekonlpy.mecab.MeCab` as a replacement for `ekonlpy.tag.Mecab`.
+Instead, utilize the same `ekonlpy.Mecab` class with the `use_original_tagger=True` option.

 However, if you plan to use the [Korean Sentiment Analyzer (KSA)](#korean-sentiment-analyzer-ksa), which employs the `Kkma` morpheme analyzer, you will need to install the [KoNLPy](https://konlpy.org) library.